Vengatesan-K/NewsClassifier/README.md

 6. **Classification Model**
     - Split the data into training and testing sets.
-    - Trained a supervised machine learning model (e.g., Naive Bayes, Support Vector Machines, or deep learning models like LSTM or BERT) to predict the topic of a news article.
+    - Trained a supervised machine learning model (e.g., Naive Bayes, Support Vector Machines) to predict the topic of a news article.
     - Used the labeled clusters as ground truth labels for training the model.

 7. **Evaluation**